Machine Learning

 Course Overview

-• Graduate-level general introduction to machine learning; offered in fall semesters; 12 units (3-0-9)
+• Probabilistic foundations of machine learning; offered in fall semesters; 12 units (3-0-9)

 • Prerequisites: